-Even though these interviews have become legendary within the fashion industry garnering great reviews from all in attendance, there is very little on-line that one can see other than tiny clips.
+Even though these charming conversations have become legendary within the fashion industry… receiving great reviews from all who attend, there’s very little on-line that proves that they happen at all other than tiny, badly edited clips.

-Fern deserves her own YouTube channel and somebody needs to organize this for her post-haste.
+Fern deserves her own YouTube channel and somebody needs to organize this for her tout de suite.

-Interviews with Donna Karan, Polly Mellen, Tom Ford, Andre Leon Talley, Marc Jacobs, Vera Wang charting the genesis of their personal style, describing the homes where they were brought up, the relationships they had with their parents and their personal adventures within the fashion industry have moved and delighted her audiences.
+Interviews with Donna Karan, Polly Mellen, Tom Ford, Andre Leon Talley, Marc Jacobs, Vera Wang charting the genesis of their personal style, describing the homes where they were brought up, relationships with their parents and their personal adventures within the fashion industry have moved and delighted her audiences.

-I arrived expecting a great deal.
-In the front of the theatre sat amongst other fashion luminaries Grace Coddington and Ralph Lauren.
+I arrived at her Bruce Weber interview expecting a great deal.
+In the theatre sat fashion luminaries Grace Coddington and Ralph Lauren.

 The lecture series was announced, Fern introduces a short film by Bruce Weber with notable scenes including his own days as a model, numerous famous names and an elephant Bruce likes to take pictures of draped with naked boys.